Edersee Dam: World War II

 The dam was breached in World War II by bouncing bombs dropped by British Lancaster bombers of No. 617 Squadron RAF as part of Operation Chastise.
 The early morning raid of 17 May 1943 created a massive 70 m wide and 22 m deep breach in the structure.
 Water emptied at the rate of 8000 m3/s into the narrow valley below, producing a 6–8 m flood wave which roared as far as 30 km downstream.
 By the time it diminished in the widening floodplains of the lower Eder, into the Fulda and into the Weser, a total of about 160 cubic meters per hectare had flowed, wreaking widespread destruction and claiming the lives of some 70 people.

 (Some non-German sources erroneously cite an early total of 749 for all foreigners killed in all POW and labour camps downriver of the Möhne dam as casualties at a supposed POW or labour camp just below the Eder Dam.)

 The dam was rebuilt within months by forced labour drawn from construction of the Atlantic Wall under command of Organisation Todt.
 The lake today is the third largest reservoir in Germany.
 Its capacity of 199300000 m3 makes it a major summertime recreational facility.

-The 1955 film, The Dam Busters chronicled the British attack on the dam.
+The 1955 film The Dam Busters chronicled the British attack on the dam.

-The Videogame Call of Duty from 2003, has a playable level of the dam.
+The 2003 video game Call of Duty has a playable level of the dam.